 However, more foundationally, none of these issues we are confronted with today rise anywhere near the threshold of a violation of the Establishment Clause, even by the federal government.
 During the House floor debate over the First Amendment on August 20, 1789, James Madison explained the purpose of the Establishment Clause as follows:

-But this understanding has been turned on its ear to the point that local governments can no longer be viewed as endorsing such controversial theocratic principles as, “Don’t kill people,” “Don’t lie about them,” and “Don’t steal their stuff.”
+But this understanding has been turned on its ear to the point that local governments can no longer be viewed as endorsing such controversial theocratic principles as, “Don’t kill people,” “don’t lie about people,” and “don’t steal people’s stuff.”

 How can a plaintiff even get standing in court to say he is offended by a policy, much less a monument that is all over our country?
 That is why we have city councils and state legislatures.
-If you don’t like having the statue there, get rid of it the right way: by petitioning your local government, making your case and changing peoples’ minds.
-Yet, Judge Abel granted two polytheistic Wiccans standing to sue because the monument is in their eye sight when they go to pay their water bill at the city hall complex!
+If you don’t like having the statue there, get rid of it the right way: by petitioning your local government, making your case and changing people’s minds.
+Yet Judge Ebel granted two polytheistic Wiccans standing to sue because the monument is in their view when they go to pay their water bill at the city hall complex!

 Federal courts were never given such power to serve as a judicial veto where no individual rights are in jeopardy.
 As Scalia famously wrote a few years ago, it is not the job of the Constitution or the court to “prevent hurt feelings” or to protect those annoyed by religious symbols more than anyone annoyed by the public playing of rock music.